 The client tried to talk to the young Westminster prosecutor, but had no luck.

 He therefore hired Greg Hill & Associates.
 Greg met with the client and reviewed the police report.
 He called the prosecutor and attempted to discuss the case.
 Greg explained the credibility issues with the client’s wife, as well as the absence of any physical evidence.
 He also revealed that we had a video showing the wife was again lying to police.
 Greg emphasized that our client was unafraid of taking that case to trial and, as an attorney, he knew exactly what this meant, unlike most others who talk tough about trial but really have no idea what they are saying.

-After just two appearances, the prosecutor agreed to offer a dismissal if the client attended ten anger management classes, which the client did.
-The client was very happy to “earn” a dismissal and avoid the self-reporting to the State Bar.
+After just two appearances by Greg, the prosecutor agreed to offer a dismissal if the client attended ten anger management classes, which the client did.
+The client was very happy to “earn” a dismissal and avoid the self-reporting obligation to the State Bar.